-2.4.4.
-Learning Agreement
+2.5.4.
+Learning agreement

 Learning Agreement involving two competent institutions participating in the training and approval process and mobility student is signed to provide the transfer of the qualifications achieved.
 If the student is under 18 years of age, the parents are expected to sign.
-The Learning Agreement sets out the conditions for the individual learner's period of mobility.